We've got a bone to pick, babes.

 Instead, she chose to throw shade at the group of women, shaming them for being inexperienced newbies.

 This upset us greatly.

-Over the years, we have met many wonderful women who have come out in their later years, and it’s not unusual for these women to apologise for this.
+We have met so many women who have come out in their later years, and it's not unusual for these women to apologise for this.

-Let’s ponder that for a moment – apologising for not having been an out & proud lesbian your whole life?
-As if it is somehow shameful to discover or accept your true self once you’ve passed your 30’s….
+Let's ponder that - apologising for not having been out & proud your whole life?
+As if it's shameful to discover or accept your true self once you've passed your 30s?

 As we evolve and grow, so do our desires.